remix-run/react-router/docs/guides/data-libs.md

 If the query client throws errors correctly, then React Router's [`errorElement`][errorelement] will work the same.

-Of course, you can use all of the features of the data library, like caching, so ensure when the user clicks the back button to a page you've already seen, the data is loaded from the cache immediately.
+Of course, you can use all of the features of the data library, like caching.
+Caching your data ensures that when the user clicks the back button to a page you've already seen, the data is loaded from the cache immediately.
+Sometimes caching is the right choice, sometimes you always want it fresh, but that's not a decision within the scope of React Router's data APIs.

 React Router only retains the _current page's loaderData_.
 If users click "back", all loaders are called again.
 Without a data caching library like React Query (or HTTP cache headers on your JSON API to use the browser's own HTTP cache), your app will refetch all of the data again.